AndrewHenderson/marionette-redux/README.md

   }
 }));
 ```

+__The most noteworthy part of the previous example is `componentDidReceiveProps` which passes any changes which have been described in the object returned by `mapStateToProps`.

+## `mapStateToProps` and `mapDispatchToProps`

+These work exactly as they do in React Redux.

-You can also put `mapStateToProps` as a property on the View itself, like so:
+`mapStateToProps` can be passed to `connect` as the first argument or as a property on the `View` itself, like so:
 ```js
 var ConnectedView = MarionetteRedux.connect()(Marionette.View.extend({
   mapStateToProps: function(state) {